 This post may include affiliate links.
 Learn more

 The cold season is coming, and if you want to prevent the kind of cold that stays ad eternam, you better get prepared for it.
-Learn how to strengthen your immune system naturally for winter (and if you read this in 2020, for COVID-19)!
+Learn how to strengthen your immune system naturally for winter!

 You know that winter is coming when you wake up every morning with a soar throat.
 If you’re one of those people or those for who winter means a runny nose, this blog post is for you.